Read Time: 4 Minutes|

 Whether you’re looking to buy a new home or sell your current one, identifying some of the major factors that cause home prices to fluctuate is essential.
-While the reasons why home prices fluctuate can be complex, the benefit of knowing them is simple — identify the factors and either buy or sell a home for the best price possible.
+While the reasons that home prices fluctuate can be complex, the benefit of knowing them is simple — by identifying the factors, you can more easily buy or sell a home for the best price possible.
 Understanding these influences will help to ensure you price your home accurately and prevent it from sitting on the market for too long.

 Keep in mind, these five areas aren’t independent of one another and could very well impact the other.
 So without further ado, here are the five major factors that can cause home prices to fluctuate.